-Staff should be aware of their school, and trust's online safety policy.
-Staff must not upload any content which could bring the school/trust, or teaching profession into disrepute, as outlined in the trust's disciplinary policy and procedure and teaching standards.
+Staff should be aware of their school, and the trust's, online safety policy.
+Staff must not upload any content which could bring the school/trust, or teaching profession into disrepute, as outlined in the trust's disciplinary policy and the Teachers' Standards.